MiradoConsulting/iot-workshop/doc/impl-guide.md

 The user can blip with their RFID tag to authorise a session start or stop.
 Once the authorisation is done, the session immediately starts/stops.

-#### IoT Charge Point Implementation ####

-Implement the chargepoint side of the MEChI protocol, and test and run it against the test backend.

-Suggested implementation steps (which can be taken in any order):

-1. Publish `register` request with device id on setup.
-2. Subscribe to `wakeup` response to receive `chargepoint id` and save it.
-3. Implement `auth-start` - sending an auth request when a user blips the RFID.
-   - can you make this send only once when a user blips, so the backend doesn't receive hundreds of requests every time the user blips?
-4. Subscribe to receive `start` request, and start a charging session when it arrives.
-5. Implement `auth-stop`.
-6. Subscribe to `stop` and stop a charging session when it arrives.